sony/nnc-plugin/manuals/Post_Process/XAI/GradCAM.rst

         To perform Grad-CAM based on the training result selected in the Evaluation tab, use the default results.nnp.

    * - input_variable
      - Of the variables included in the dataset CSV file specified in input, specify the name of the variable to be used in the Grad-CAM computation.

+   * - output_variable
+     - Of the variables included in the dataset CSV file specified in input, specify the name of the output variable as predicted.

    * - label_variable
      - Of the variables included in the dataset CSV file specified in input, specify the variable name of the class index to be visualized.